ohmybash/oh-my-bash/plugins/jump/README.md

     plugins=(... jump)
     ```

-3. Enable the completions by adding it to the completions array of bashrc file:
+3. (Optional) Enable the completions by adding it to the completions array of bashrc file:

     ```bash
     completions=(... jump)